njoysubho/blog/content/posts/resilience4j.md

 **Threadpool Bulkhead**

 Let's start with the thread pool bulkhead.
-In r4j-serviceB an endpoint `sayHello` is setup which will be called.
+In r4j-serviceB an endpoint `reply` is setup which will be called.
 In r4j-serviceA side calling method is decorated like below

 ```
 @Bulkhead(name = "serviceB#getReply", type = Bulkhead.Type.THREADPOOL)